Understanding Parkinson’s Disease

 You might also notice that their face doesn’t show as many emotions.
 It’s not that they aren’t happy or sad; it’s harder for them to show it.
 Their face might seem a bit like a mask, not moving much.
 This is because Parkinson’s can affect the facial muscles, too.

 Speaking might become a bit harder for them as well.
 Their voice might be softer, or they might slur their words a bit.
-It’s like trying to talk when you’re really tired.
+It’s like trying to talk when you’re exhausted.
 They’re not doing it on purpose; it’s just another sign of Parkinson’s.

 These signs can be a little scary, both for the person with Parkinson’s and for those around them.
 But knowing about these signs helps us understand what they’re going through.